 Schmeckfest means "festival of tasting" in German.
 In the beginning, it was all about the food (see History).
 But it has become much more than that.
 Schmeckfest is a celebration of the rich heritage of the Freeman community.

-All activities take place on the Freeman Academy campus and include many experiences including great food to purchase, craft demonstrations, fine arts performances, family-style meal, historical presentations, and food preparation demonstrations.
+All activities take place on the Freeman Academy campus and include many experiences including great food to purchase, craft demonstrations, fine arts performances, buffet-style meal, historical presentations, and food preparation demonstrations.
 Then, each evening is culminated in a musical production put on by talented community members.

-All events, except for the family-style meal and the musical production, are free and open to the public.
-Meal and musical tickets will go on sale in late fall 2017.
+All events, except for the meal, musical production and activities at the museum are free and open to the public.
+Meal and musical tickets will go on sale November 14, 2017.